 5-year price growth: 93.7%

-The growing wealth of mainland Chinese people, coupled with mainland China’s property restrictions, has led to an influx of wealthy mainland Chinese buyers in Hong Kong’s residential market in recent years, with as much as 30% of buyers for luxury property being mainland Chinese buyers.
+The growing wealth of mainland Chinese people, coupled with mainland China’s property restrictions, has led to an influx of wealthy mainland Chinese buyers in Hong Kong’s residential market in recent years, with as much as 30% of buyers for the luxury property being mainland Chinese buyers.

 As such, in an effort to cool the market, the Hong Kong Monetary Authority introduced a measure recently requiring buyers whose principal incomes are not in Hong Kong to pay an extra 10% in down payment when buying a house in Hong Kong.
-Nevertheless, it remains the second-most expensive place in the world for property.
+Nevertheless, it remains the second-most expensive place in the world for the property.

 THE COUNTRY WITH THE BIGGEST 5-YEAR INCREASE IN PRICE: